The Bowery Boys: Transition from theaters to television

-The series ended suddenly in September 1957.
+The studio had been releasing the Bowery Boys comedies to theaters every three months since 1946, and by 1957, they had become a predictable and successful attraction.
+The series ended suddenly when Allied Artists decided that the films would be even more valuable on television.
 Producer Ben Schwalb moved on to other projects at Allied Artists, but Huntz Hall still had two films left on his contract.
-Former film editor and now staff producer Richard Heermance was assigned to oversee these last two films, Up in Smoke and In the Money, and William Beaudine -- who had been the Bowery Boys' most frequent director -- came back to conclude the series.
-The studio then demolished the long-standing "Bowery street" on the studio backlot, replacing it with a western street.
+Former film editor and now staff producer Richard Heermance was assigned to oversee these last two films, Up in Smoke (1957) and In the Money (filmed 1957, released January 1958).
+William Beaudine — who had been the Bowery Boys' most frequent director — came back to conclude the series.
+After filming ended in September 1957, the studio demolished the long-standing "Bowery street" on the backlot, replacing it with a western street.
+In October 1957 Allied Artists advertised that Huntz Hall and the Bowery Boys would be returning for another year with "four comedy riots: the screen's top fun series!", but the announcement was premature; the series had already ceased production.